beskay/gas-guide/OPTIMIZATIONS.md

 ## Short revert strings

-Try to keep the length of your error strings below 32 characters, if you handle errors with the `require` statement to limit the usage of `mstore` opcodes.
+Try to keep the length of your error strings below 32 characters if you handle errors with the `require` statement to limit the usage of `mstore` opcodes.
 The shorter your revert strings, the cheaper the deployment costs as well.

 ```solidity
 // Deployment cost: 53416 gas